DynastyIV4/BitHeroes-Bot/README.md

 <p align="center">
-    BotHeroes automates daily tasks in Bit Heroes while you’re at your computer.
-It embeds the game inside its own window for easy control.
-The auto-pilot works best when you’re nearby and is not meant for offline use.
+    BitHeroes-Bot acts as a smarter auto-pilot than the in-game version by automatically launching the game, rerunning quest dungeons, and fishing for you.
+It embeds Bit Heroes inside its own window for an all-in-one tool.
+    <br>Note: The auto-pilot does not function if the game is closed or minimized and is <strong>is not intended for offline use</strong>.
 </p>

 <h2 align="center">Features</h2>

 <ul align="center">
     <strong>Auto Quest 🗺️</strong>: Automatically completes quests by configuring dungeon, zone, and difficulty.
 Includes auto-persuade to catch desired familiars, and auto-decline to reject all familiars.
-Note: This is different from the game's auto-bribe feature, as you can choose which familiars to deny.<br>
+This is different from the game's auto-bribe feature, as you can choose which familiars to bribe and not to, saving lots of coins.<br>
     <strong>Auto Fish 🎣</strong>: Automatically fishes by selecting your preferred worm.<br>
     <strong>Auto Pilot Logger ⌨️</strong>: View a log of all actions performed while you were away.<br>
     <strong>Stat Display 🖥️</strong>: Displays and updates stats like dungeons completed, fish caught, and familiars persuaded on the main menu.<br>